Víctor Vázquez (footballer, born 1987): Qatar

 On 15 January 2019, Vázquez signed with Al-Arabi SC of the Qatar Stars League.
 At the end of the season, he transferred to Umm Salal SC in the same competition.

 Eupen

 Vázquez returned to the Belgian top division in August 2020, joining K.A.S.
 Eupen on a two-year contract.
 Two months later, he asked to be released for personal reasons and left the club.

 LA Galaxy

 On 16 March 2021, Vázquez returned to MLS by signing with LA Galaxy, reuniting with former Toronto head coach Greg Vanney.
 He made his debut on 18 April against Inter Miami CF, and scored his first goal on 22 July in a 2–2 away draw with Real Salt Lake.

 Return to Toronto

 In November 2022, Toronto FC claimed the negotiation rights to Vázquez at the 2022 MLS Re-Entry Draft.
 The following month, he signed a one-year contract with an option for a further season to return to the club.

+At the end of the 2023 campaign, Vázquez was not retained.

+Later career

+On 31 January 2024, Vázquez joined East Bengal FC from the Indian Super League, coached by his compatriot Carles Cuadrat who was also a product of Barcelona's youth system.